swiftotter/driver/README.md

 ### Terminology

 * **Pipeline** (specified in `pipelines.yaml`): a series of stages.
 Representative of the work to take a production database and transform it.
 These are found under the `pipelines` node.
-You can execute a specific pipeline with the `--pipe-line` argument in the command line.
+You can execute a specific pipeline with the `--pipeline` argument in the command line.
 * **Stage**: groups of actions inside of a pipeline.
 Stages are run sequentially Right now, Driver does work this way, but actions could run in parallel.
 * **Action**: Specific command to run.